georgesims21/procdfs/README.md

     - [x] 2.3: Merge logic into filesystem
       - [x] 2.3.1: First model should use server to do all work and comms between clients
           - [plan](doc/networking-read()call-flowchart.pdf)
-      - [x] 2.3.2: Second model should have all fs' as servers and clients to each other
+      - [] 2.3.2: Second model should have all fs' as servers and clients to each other
-      - [ ] 2.3.3: Finish queue logic to work on n machines
     - [ ] 2.4: Congregate some files and run tests with net-tools
     - [ ] 2.5 (extra): Convert it into a secure client-server with openssl libs